 Text information should be used on the route monitoring display only when unavoidable, since it has to be written large to be readable and so causes clutter.

 The complex attribute featureName has a Boolean sub-attribute displayName.
 When the ENC data is encoded with a displayName as TRUE then it is intended for that instance of featureName to be displayed on the ECDIS.
 This is intended to declutter much of the text display on an ECDIS.
 The other alternative featureNames must be able to be queried by the ECDIS Pick Report.

+[Proposed (informative) text] Features may have a number of featureName attributes.
+The complex attribute featureName has a sub-attribute nameUsage which controls which of the names is shown on the ECDIS display.
+Other names must be made available through the ECDIS Pick Report.
+Those names without nameUsage must only be accessed through the Pick Report.

 Soundings are treated by the Portrayal Catalogue as symbols to ensure they are legible and correctly located.